serdimoa/charting/Studies-Overrides.md

 }
 ```

+You should use studies names as-they-are in the Insert Study dialog, but in lower case.
+So if you want to override default EMA's length, try using `moving average exponential.length`.
+The same principle works for inouts names: use names as you can see them in Study Proeprties dialog (use lower case also).

 #Syntax

 Property path is a set of lower-case identifiers splitted with dot (`.`).
 Path formats are described below.